Álvaro Bautista: 2023

 For 2023, Bautista stayed with the factory Ducati squad.
 He enjoyed another dominant season with a total of 27 victories and breaking multiple records on the way to a second World Superbike title.
 With this, he became the first Ducati rider to defend his title since Carl Fogarty in 1999.
-He will continue with the same team for the 2024 season.
+He would continue with the same team for the 2024 season.